apalumbi/meetingroomhelper/readme.md

 ## About

-Helps show the rooms available for a certain time
+Solves the problem of not know what conference rooms are available for a certain day/time.

 ## Usage